arogachev/yii2-excel/README.md

 # Yii 2 Excel

+** This is fork of https://github.com/arogachev/yii2-excel **
+Fixed compatibility issues with PHP 7.2

 ActiveRecord import and export based on PHPExcel for Yii 2 framework.

 This library is mainly designed to import data, export is in the raw condition (even it's working in basic form),